by Vickie Clark

 The clerk appeared to be an assistant manager.
-He was tall, thin, young, and although he kept repeating store policy, seemed a bit unsure of himself.
-He repeated, “I understand, Ma’am, but you can only buy four at the sale price.”
+He was tall, thin, and young, and although he kept repeating store policy, seemed a bit unsure of himself.
+He repeated, “I understand, ma’am, but you can only buy four at the sale price.”

-As Joe checked out, he was told his bag of sugar would only be 99¢ with a $10 purchase.
+As Joe checked out, he was told his bag of sugar would only be 99¢ with a $10 purchase; his total was less than that.
 Being easily confused, Joe argued with the clerk.
 “But the sign says 99¢.”

 “I know, sir, but the fine print says with $10 purchase.”

 “No, the sign says 99 cents.
 Come look, I’ll show you.”